The House of the Rising Sun: Miki Jevremović (in Serbo-Croatian)

+Polish rock band Kult released a Polish-language version of the song under the title "Dom wschodzącego słońca" in the 1993 reedition of their self-titled debut album from 1987.

 Possible real locations

 Various places in New Orleans have been proposed as the inspiration for the song, with varying plausibility.
-The phrase "House of the Rising Sun" is often understood as a euphemism for a brothel, but it is not known whether the house described in the lyrics was an actual or a fictitious place.
+The phrase "House of the Rising Sun" is often understood as a euphemism for a brothel, but it is uncertain as to whether the house described in the lyrics was an actual or a fictitious place.
 One theory is that the song is about a woman who killed her father, an alcoholic gambler who had beaten his wife.
 Therefore, the House of the Rising Sun may be a jailhouse, from which one would be the first person to see the sunrise (an idea supported by the lyric mentioning "a ball and chain", though that phrase has been slang for marital relationships for at least as long as the song has been in print).
 Because women often sang the song, another theory is that the House of the Rising Sun was where prostitutes were detained while being treated for syphilis.
 Since cures with mercury were ineffective, going back was very unlikely.

 Only three candidates that use the name Rising Sun have historical evidence—from old city directories and newspapers.
 The first was a small, short-lived hotel on Conti Street in the French Quarter in the 1820s.
 It burned down in 1822.
 An excavation and document search in early 2005 found evidence that supported this claim, including an advertisement with language that may have euphemistically indicated prostitution.
 Archaeologists found an unusually large number of pots of rouge and cosmetics at the site.

 The second possibility was a "Rising Sun Hall" listed in late 19th-century city directories on what is now Cherokee Street, at the riverfront in the uptown Carrollton neighborhood, which seems to have been a building owned and used for meetings of a Social Aid and Pleasure Club, commonly rented out for dances and functions.
 It also is no longer extant.
 Definite links to gambling or prostitution (if any) are undocumented for either of these buildings.